DingoBite/DingoProjectAppStructure/README.md

 ### Important Implementation Detail

-`ExternalDependenciesRegistererBase.BindToModelAsync()` is declared as an async hook, but the current `G` implementation calls it without `await`.
+`ExternalDependenciesRegistererBase.BindToModelAsync()` is declared as an async hook, and the current `G` implementation awaits it before the visual roots are initialized.

 In practice this means:

-- the hook is a good fit for immediate binding and lightweight subscriptions;
+- the hook is a good fit for async binding, initial data loads, and dependency-to-model wiring that must complete before `AppViewRoot.InitializeAsync()` and `AppPopupViewRoot.InitializeAsync()`;
-- longer async work should usually live in `PostInitializeAsync()` or be handled explicitly by the project.
+- work that can happen after the view layer is ready may still live in `PostInitializeAsync()` or be scheduled explicitly by the project.

 ## Core Concepts